-States take steps to entice minority marijuana entrepreneurs
+States Take Steps To Entice Minority Marijuana Entrepreneurs

 Boston City Council member Ayanna Pressley has drafted proposed legislation that would direct 20 percent of unexpended revenue from state and local marijuana taxes toward programs to assure racial equity, including efforts to reduce financial barriers to ownership of businesses.

-In 2015, African-Americans made up nearly 7 percent of the state’s population but 34 percent of cannabis arrests.
+In 2015, of the state’s population but 34 percent of cannabis arrests.

 OHIO